Krum Bibishkov

-Krum Georgiev Bibishkov (Крум Георгиев Бибишков; born 2 September 1982) is a Bulgarian former footballer and football manager.
+Krum Georgiev Bibishkov (Крум Георгиев Бибишков; born 2 September 1982) is a Bulgarian professional football coach and former player.

-His son, Marsel Bibishkov, is also a footballer, currently playing for Juventus FC Youth Sector.
+His son, Marsel Bibishkov, is also a footballer, currently playing for Vancouver FC.

 Club career

 Early career

-He started his career in his home town of Blagoevgrad where he represented the local team Pirin.
-He played for Pirin Blagoevgrad in six matches, scoring one goal.
+He started his career in his hometown of Blagoevgrad, where he represented the local team Pirin.
+He played for Pirin Blagoevgrad in six matches, scoring a goal.
 In August 1999, Bayern Munich signed Bibishkov.
 In July 2000, he returned to Bulgaria, signing a contract with Levski Sofia.
-In June 2002, Bibishkov transferred to Marek Dupnitsa, where he played in his first continental tournament in the UEFA Intertoto Cup.
+In June 2002, Bibishkov transferred to Marek Dupnitsa, where he played in his first continental tournament, the UEFA Intertoto Cup.

 Portugal

 In June 2005, he signed with Portuguese Maritimo.
 He would also have a loan spell with division rivals Penafiel the following season.

 Litex Lovech

-In January 2007, Bibishkov returned to Bulgaria as he was transferred to Litex Lovech.
+In January 2007, Bibishkov returned to Bulgaria and was transferred to Litex Lovech.
 Throughout the season, he played in the 2007–08 UEFA Cup and was named the club's player of the year.
 He also added some silverware to the club's trophy cabinet by winning the 2007–08 Bulgarian Cup.
-Bibishkov was re-signed for the following season where once more he aided the club in successfully defending the Bulgarian cup.
+Bibishkov was re-signed for the following season, where once more he aided the club in successfully defending the Bulgarian cup.
 He would also finish as the club's top goal scorer.
 After a productive tenure with Litex, he announced his intention to play abroad.